Practical Ways Rip Curl is Using a CDP to Boost Marketing Performance

-Global surfing brand Rip Curl used the Lexer Customer Data Platform (CDP) to achieve a single customer view, identify high-value customers, significantly improve campaign revenue using intelligent segmentation, and minimise irrelevant messages.
+Global surfing brand Rip Curl used the Lexer Customer Data Platform (CDP) to achieve a single customer view, identify high-value customers, significantly improve campaign revenue using intelligent segmentation, and minimize irrelevant messages.
 Here’s an overview of their experience with Lexer, including the implementation process, quick wins, and their future plans for the platform.

 That certainly holds true for Rip Curl, one of the most well-known surfing brands in the world.
 As manager of Rip Curl’s digital marketing team, Sam Hopgood is always looking for ways to improve his team’s performance, streamline daily operations, and increase the visibility of marketing impact to the leadership team.